Can You Co-parent With Someone Who Hurt You? Experts Weigh in

 Is it okay to keep a relationship with your ex when co-parenting?

 It depends on what’s best for the child.
-If having a civil and respectful relationship with your ex benefits the child and allows for effective co-parenting, then it is recommended.
+It is recommended that having a civil and respectful relationship with your ex benefits the child and allows for effective co-parenting.
 However, if the relationship is harmful or hurtful, it’s best to keep things strictly focused on co-parenting.

 What are some boundaries to protect yourself when co-parenting with someone who hurt you?